dai-collateral-data/dai-collateral-data/README.md

 This repository contains the code and data for the paper "Collateral Portfolio Optimization in Crypto-Backed Stablecoins".

-The 'price' directories contain the price data, the 'join_logs' the vault event log data, the 'src' folder the code for processing the data, and 'output' the resulting tables.
+The repository consists of the following folders:
+- join_logs: the vault event log data needed to plot the historical evolution of Dai collateral
+- price_data_<source>: the price data for the various collateral types
+- src: the code (Java) for the processing of the historical data
+- output: the tables that were created after running the code
+- python_notebooks: the Python notebooks that were used to generate the efficient frontier and to perform the simulations